SergioCoboLopez/ELN_Sergio/docs/october/index.md

 Rockney et. al. talk about lysogeny under UV irradiation or mitomycin C (not sure what that means).
 But I don't know how to interpret the results...maybe I should ask Greg?

 Greg was very helpful and he suggested to go back to Marisa's data.
 I re-ran the numbers that I had but I also found a possible solution to our problem to decouple induction rates from growth rates.

+##October 26

+I messed with git and forgot to pull from one computer.
+I believe it is good that I made the error in this repository to learn from mistakes: in the future I should always pull before doing anything: first pull repository, then change stuff, and then commit and push.

+## October 24 to 30

+Goals of the week:

+Goals
+ -Find reasonable ratios for eDAR
+-Go back to MTE: what exactly needs to be done and how for the model?
+-Finish at least first unit of Monte Carlo
+-Read Phages to Sharks from a Machine Scientist perspective -Meet with Colin and help him with master thesis
+-Next round of edits of code
+-Read paper for Journal Club
+-proofread draft for writing club on Friday
+-writing club on Friday

+## October 26

+I've attended the journal club, discussed Jenna's goals with Forest, also discussed Andres' goals and some things about the Virision meeting.

+Then I did some proofreading for the writing club on Friday.

+And now, I am going to look at the eDAR numbers that Jenna found.